iotempire/iotempower/README.rst

 - ulnoiot upgrade: get latest version of ulnoiot (inside an existing version)

-- shell: starting mpfshell to connect to locally or network connected esp8266 device

 - install: (re-)install the ulnoiot environment (if you specify clean, it re-installs)

-- network based commands:

-  - ``console``: (determines destination via the directory you are in) open a console to the respective node (the one configured with the local directory)
+- ``console_serial``: open a serial console to see debug output of a serially (locally) connected node

-  - ``initialize``: initialize a current node including a serial flash
+- ``initialize``: initialize a current node which is in reconfiguration mode or flashes a serially connected node and sets all intial configuration parameters like wifi credentials and security keys

-  - ``flash``: firmware update over the network (OTA) of the currently selected configuration folder (or all it's configuration sub-folders)

-  - ``update``: update ulnoiot micropython user-mode (non firmware) extensions over the network of the currently selected configuration folder (or all it's configuration sub-folders)

-  - ``deploy``: update ulnoiot micropython node coniguration (non firmware) extensions over the network of the currently selected configuration folder (or all it's configuration sub-folders).
+- ``deploy``: updates software of a ulnoiot node after changes.
+The update is done over the network (OTA)
-    If noupdate is specified as option, only update the node-specific files.

-- serial connection based commands:

-  - ``console_serial``: connect via serial to a locally connected microcontroller

-  - ``initialize``: set up (flash, update, and deploy) an ulnoiot node for the first time

-  - ``flash_serial``: flash the ulnoiot-modified micropython on a locally connected esp8266

-  - ``update_serial [alsodeploy]``: copy or update the modifieable files for the ulnoiot environment to a locally or remotely connected wemosd1mini

 Installation